-Sending Traffic to the Agent
+Sending traffic to the agent

-Three Ambassador resources need to be configured for AES to send data to the agent.
-Refer to the envoy configuration docs for more detailed information on what each of these configures in the underlying Envoy install.
-The following documentation uses the example quote service included with Ambassador.
+You will need to configure three Ambassador resources for AES to send data to the agent.
+Refer to the Envoy configuration documentation for more detailed information on what each of these configures in the underlying Envoy install.
+The following guide uses the example quote service included with Ambassador.